vprime/id_expl0rer_0__core/~Documentation/Design.md

 - Up 5, Left 7, Down 8, Right 9
 - P1, P2, Enter for primary actions
 - Other keys for shortcuts or changing tools or opening settings or something.

+## Programming

+The intent will be to write the software in a portable way, so it can be re-used on other devices.
+Symbol EMDK is available in both C & C# so target device features are natively available in three formats C, C#, and C++.
+I will choose C++ because it's Object Oriented and I won't need mono to develop for Linux.

+### Conventions
+- C++98
+- Generic Interfaces for graphic drawing, scanning, and other device specific features.
+- Limited or no frameworks, standard libray only.
+Except in platform specific parts.

+### Development path
+- Create basic refrence project that draws a bitmap graphic to a window on the WT4090.
+  - Use GWES.exe
+- Create basic refrence project that draws a bitmap graphic to a windo in Modern Linux.
+- Create basic refrence project that builds to Linux and WT4090 and shares some code.
+- Testing system
+- Sprite map loading
+- Rendering from sprite map to scene
+- Text rendering
+- Dialog boxes
+- Input
+- Menus
+- Animation
+- Character movement
+- Collision
+- Generate environment from random seed
+- Generate creature sprites from a random seed
+- Time system
+- Saving
+- Dialog trees
+- Virtural pet game logic
+- Target device extensions for generating random seeds